lachlankitchen/EduApp/README.md

    ```

 3. Install the Flutter extension
-   In Visual Studio Code, go to the extension marketplace
+   * In Visual Studio Code, go to the extension marketplace
-   Search for Flutter
+   * Search for Flutter
-   Install the extension
+   * Install the extension 'Flutter' (author:  Dart Code)

 4. Install the app's dependencies: